CodeFab-io/ElmSharp/README.md

 ### 🚀 Taking the app for yet another spin

 By now our game has a few features (but it's not complete yet!).
 The player can exit the game.
 The player can guess a number and the game will let the player know if their guess is too high or too low.
 And finally, the game congratulates the player for finding the correct number and gracefully exits after a period of time.
+Let's use `dotnet run` once more.

 At least that's how it *works on my machine* 😁